Jezorko/dotfiles/README.md

 ## Known issues

 * Unlike i3, Polybar cannot be reloaded in-place.
 The `--reload` option unfortunatelly does the same thing as launch script.
+I have opened a new issue [here](https://github.com/jaagr/polybar/issues/563), give it a +1 if you like the idea (:

 If you will find any bugs or if you'd like me to improve something, feel free to open a new issue [here](https://github.com/Jezorko/dotfiles/issues/new)!